Let's get started

 That is how much the flour costs without sales tax*

-You can use this calculator to help you work out your prices when you complete the task at the end of this section.
-Be sure to use the correct sales tax percent for your country.
+You can use this calculator to help you work out your prices when you complete task 2 at the end of this section.

 Use this calculator to remove sales tax